Emese92/rock-paper-scissors-lizard-spock/README.md

  ### Forking
- * If you wish fork the repository:
+ * If you wish to fork the repository:
     - GitHub Search my username and repository
     - Select the repository
     - Click the fork icon in the top right